Architecture

 Crash([Process Crash]) -.-> Load[Load Last Checkpoint]

-Load --> Resume[Resume from Last Task]
+Load --> Resume[Resume from Current Continuation]

 Resume --> Execute

-This checkpoint-resume model is what eliminates the need for deterministic code.
+This continuation-based model is what eliminates the need for deterministic code.
 Your tasks can have side effects, call external APIs, generate random values, or read the system time — because Sayiir never re-executes completed work.

 Hexagonal Design